 SeaWorld Orlando is a great destination for families with smaller children.
 With spectacular shows, captivating aquariums and tons of animals, it’s a memorable vacation for people of all ages.
-If you’re planning a trip, here’s my tips for visiting SeaWorld with young kids.
+If you’re planning a trip, here are my tips for SeaWorld Orlando with toddlers.

 See the Shows